bazmatic/gravity-sdk/deploy_utils/readme.md

 ## Compilation

-Execute the following command in the project root directory to compile:
+In the bin directory, enter either the `bench` or `reth` directory to compile.

+example:

 ```
+cd bin/bench
+cargo build

+cd bin/reth
 cargo build
 ```